Talbot County Vehicle Impound Guide

 If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.
 You'll need someone else to pick it up for you.

-• They need: Their valid driver's license, written authorization from you allowing them to pick up the vehicle, and the vehicle's title or registration.
+• They need: Their valid driver's license, a signed authorization letter from you allowing them to pick up the vehicle, and the vehicle's title or registration.
+The authorization letter should state their name and that you authorize them to pick up the vehicle.

 Impound fees can add up quickly, so understanding the costs involved is essential.